engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 [![Merge Commit](../../../assets/images/book/anatomy-of-a-code-change/merge-commit.webp)](../../../assets/images/book/anatomy-of-a-code-change/merge-commit.png)

-As advanced users of version control tools we may follow the practices outlined within [this GitHub blog article](https://github.blog/2022-06-30-write-better-commits-build-better-projects/) about structuring a story of our commits before merging via merge commit.
+[This *GitHub* blog article](https://github.blog/2022-06-30-write-better-commits-build-better-projects/) details practices for advanced users of *Git* about structuring a story of our commits when merging our work via a merge commit.
+The well-written paper outlines how thematically organized commits increase the readability of changes by spanning the dramatic arc of our development process; from partial implementations, to tests, refactors, polish, and documentation.

 ## Cherry picking